YousifAdel170/Movies-App-/README.md

 # MovieSphere

 MovieSphere is a modern React-based web application that allows users to explore and discover popular movies.
 The app fetches movie data from The Movie Database (TMDb) API and presents it in an intuitive, user-friendly interface.
 Users can browse through movie lists, view movie details, search for specific movies, and navigate through pages of results.
+The project has been enhanced with Redux for state management, making it more efficient and scalable.

 ## Live Demo: